appgardenstudios/hyaline/cli/README.md

 ## Prompt Benchmarks

-Prompt benchmarks test hyaline's ability to use an LLM to correctly identify which documentation needs updates when code changes occur.
+Prompt benchmarks test hyaline's ability to use an LLM to correctly identify which documentation needs updates based on the desired documents and when code changes occur.

 ### Running Benchmarks